Anand-kumar96/Natours-app/README.md

 This is web based live App of Tour Booking.
 This project combines both front-end and back-end technologies to create a seamless user experience and efficient management of tour-related data.
 Below is a detailed description of the key components and features of a tour booking full-stack project.
 #### Key Features 📝
 * Authentication and Authorization
+  - Implemented secure user authentication and authorization mechanisms to protect user data and ensure the privacy and security of user accounts.
-  - Sign up, Log in, Logout, Update, and reset password.
+  - Implemented Sign up, Log in, Logout, Update, and reset password functionality.
 * User profile
   - Update username, photo, email, password, and other information
   - A user can be either a regular user or an admin or a lead guide or a